thanthanlinn-dd/ios-pre-assessment/README.md

 ### Assignment 2

   - Implement given design (`design1.png`)
-  - when the user click the icon, redirect to products listing page
+  - when the user click the icon from (`design.png`), redirect to products listing page
-  - please use rxswift for this assignment
+  - please use rxswift and viper architecture for this assignment
-  - please use https://fakestoreapi.com for retrieval of products
+  - please use https://fakestoreapi.com for retrieval of products with Alamofire
-  - when the user click logout, plz show this alert "This service is unavailable."
+  - please allow to swipe back to (`design.png`) if the user click back button

 Bonus